DigitalMachinist/unity-utilities/Assets/Utilities/Attributes/README.md

 ### EnumFlagsAttribute

-*Credit for this goes to Unify Community for [this implementation](http://wiki.unity3d.com/index.php/EnumFlagPropertyDrawer).*
+*Credit goes to Unify Community for [this attribute  implementation](http://wiki.unity3d.com/index.php/EnumFlagPropertyDrawer).*

 This ```FlagsAttribute``` attribute provides a better interface for flags-style enumerations in the Unity Inspector.
 Typically, the Inspector displays enumerations as a dropdown selection which allows you to pick exactly 1 value from the enum.
 While this is suitable behaviour for some enumerations, when an enumeration was declared using the ```[System.Flags]``` attribute, several bits of the flags enum may be set simultaneously, which is at odds with the standard Inspector control.